 Lee found Christian inspiration from many sources: her ministers, friends at church, Beth Moore, Joyce Meyer, a multitude of devotionals for women and prayer books for women, and more.

 But she didn’t always connect to the prayers she read.
 Her prayer books didn’t always resonate to a middle-aged wife and stay-at-home-mom.

 Eventually Lee realized that her journaling turned into writing prayers for women.
 While she still wrote personal reflections, her journals began to fill with broader thoughts on family and God that could apply to many women, not just one.

 These journaled prayers became Muddling Through: Prayers and Reflections for a Woman’s Journey.

-You are now able to pre-order the second edition on Amazon, Muddling Through Again.
+You are now able to buy the second edition for Kindle on Amazon, Muddling Through Again.
+The paperback version will be available soon.
 These prayers will guide women of all ages through the everyday, motherhood, grief, Christmas, and more.